-There can be some confusion over what type of business to start as a new entrepreneur, but here are some tried and tested ideas which have served the sector well.
+However, there can be some confusion over what type of business to start as a new entrepreneur, but here are some tried and tested ideas that have served the sector well.

 Infopreneurs can earn passive income through eBooks and other materials, requiring a burst of effort which then results in multiple sales without any further input, or active income, which requires the infopreneur be present while the product is delivered, e.g. a webinar.
 Many entrepreneurs have experienced very high revenue using this type of business.

 3. Thrift Flipping Business

 Thrift stores and charity shops are a goldmine for potentially valuable items, and the vintage/retro market is still very strong.
 Many entrepreneurs make a lot of money by journeying around flea markets, junk shops and the like, using know-how and instinct to pick items they think will sell for a higher profit online.
 There is potential for huge profit margins here, and this type of startup is very attractive for many people, especially those who already have a little knowledge of antiques or valuable items.

 Pick a niche such as mid-century furniture, designer or vintage clothes, jewelry or modern art, research your target market and find out current trends that may forecast what will be profitable in the future.
 A certain amount of storage is needed for this startup, but if you are home-based, it is easy to choose small items to specialize in.
 Take attractive photographs of the items, list them accurately, and preferably sell only those in good condition.

 Another startup often overlooked includes domestic services.
 Once seen as inferior work, many busy mothers now employ a local housecleaner at least on an informal basis and are willing to pay good rates for a job well done.
 This is a real-world startup that can flourish by word-of-mouth with little online presence; however, a website or at least a social media page including a current telephone number is always advisable.